Our yard was still undisturbed..

 A considerable amount of fill had to be brought in, in order to build a level pad to pour a concrete.
 Around the 4th of July we had a back hoe, dump trucks, a big dozer, and a packer here doing mass destruction (progress.)

-When they left, Mitch did a lot of smoothing & sloping with the skidsteer & & we repaired & re-seeded the yard.
+When they left, Mitch did a lot of smoothing & sloping with the skidsteer.
+We began repairing & re-seeding the yard.

 When Mitch & the boys built forms for the footing & concrete- he was sure our addition was going to be much too small I kept looking at our drawings, and was sure I did not want it bigger.